michael-devlin/michael-devlin/README.md

 ![banner](https://user-images.githubusercontent.com/23028288/151247215-c098f0d3-eab3-44c9-8db4-a24b2a3b6c46.gif)

-I'm a Designer / Developer & User Researcher with an passion for user-oriented, accessible design.
-My current engineering stack is JavaScript, React, CSS, HTML, and I have also been dabbling with NextJS.
-For my research and design/prototyping work, I'm mostly using Figma, Miro and Webflow.
+I'm a UX Designer with an passion for creating user-oriented, accessible design.
+I'm proficient with JavaScript, React, CSS, HTML, and I have also been dabbling with NextJS.
+For my research and design work, I'm mostly using Figma, Miro and Webflow.

 ### My Portfolio Site
-You can view My Portfolio site here: https://michael-devlin.netlify.app/
+You can view My Portfolio site here (work in progress!): https://michael-devlin.netlify.app/

 ### The Switch into Tech